-- Searchable data is indexed in a searchable resource and tagged with a Persistent Identifier (PID), such as a DOI
+- Findable data is indexed in a searchable resource and tagged with a Persistent Identifier (PID), such as a DOI

 - Accessible data is described with rich metadata and stored in an open format

-- nteroperable data uses a controlled vocabulary and contains references to other (meta)data
+- Interoperable data uses a controlled vocabulary and contains references to other (meta)data

-- Data that can be reused is linked to its provenance and released with an open license.
+- Reusable data is linked to its provenance and released with an open license.